4 Tips to Improve Your Credit Utilization Ratio

 Your credit utilization ratio is the percentage of available credit you're using versus what's available at at any given time.
 It's calculated by dividing your credit card balance by the amount of your credit line or card limit.

 If you have a $600 balance on a credit card with a $1,000 limit, for example, your utilization ratio for that particular card is 60%.
-That means your available credit is $400, or 40%.
+This means your available credit is $400, or 40%.

 If you have more than one credit card, you can calculate your utilization ratio by adding up your total credit card balances, divided by your total available credit lines.